RazoomGD/geode-object-menu-fixes/README.md

 | ![alt text](assets/README/1753030356503_image.png) | ![alt text](assets/README/1753030363828_image.png) |

-## Fixed objects that were to close to the button corners
+## Fixed objects that were to close to the button edges

 | **Before**                                         | **After**                                          |
 | -------------------------------------------------- | -------------------------------------------------- |